Filming Regulations for Non-News Media Requests

 - For safety and privacy reasons, under no circumstances is filming/photography allowed on board in-service buses or railcars.
 Upon written request, special permission may be granted to board non-service railcars for filming/photography purposes.

-- It is prohibited to set up or stand on the granite edge of station platform or to block any escalator, elevator, stairway, fare vendor, faregate, or doorway of any rail car.
+- It is prohibited to set up or stand on the granite edge of a station platform or to block any escalator, elevator, stairway, fare vendor, faregate or doorway of any rail car.

-- Film groups must provide sufficient personnel to protect passengers from unsafe conditions created by their presence and equipment.
+- Film groups must provide sufficient personnel to protect passengers from unsafe conditions created by their presence and equipment and may be required to film with a Metro escort present.
 In addition, the crew and equipment must be positioned in such a way as not to inconvenience any passenger movement.

 - Flash photography is not allowed, especially into oncoming transit vehicles (rail or bus).